adobe-type-tools/Adobe-KR/README.md

 ### Glyph Set Widths

-The following table provides CIDs and CID ranges that explicitly indicate which glyphs are intended to be designed with what set widths:
+The following table provides CIDs and CID ranges that explicitly indicate which glyphs are intended to be designed with what set widths, though implementations are free to tailor the Full-width glyphs to be monospaced, or the Monospaced ones to be full-width:

 **Set Width** | **CIDs & CID Ranges**
 --- | ---